Lower Hutt: Local

 The Hutt City Council comprises a mayor and 12 councillors.
-Campbell Barry became New Zealand's youngest mayor and was first elected in 2019, succeeding Ray Wallace.
+The current mayor is Campbell Barry, who was first elected in 2019 succeeding Ray Wallace.
+At the time of his election, Barry was New Zealand's youngest ever mayor.
 The city's six electoral wards (Northern, Western, Central, Eastern, Harbour and Wainuiomata) each elect one councillor, with the remaining six councillors elected at-large.

 Mayor and councillors elected in the 2022 local-body elections:

 Neighbouring councils are Wellington City Council (adjoining to the west), Porirua City Council to the north, Upper Hutt City Council to the north-east and South Wairarapa District Council to the east.
 The boundaries of the Lower Hutt city local body have evolved from a series of amalgamations and boundary changes over the years.

 The Hutt County Council, established in 1877, covered the region from Wellington's south coast up to Waikanae, excluding the Wellington City Council area.
 As the region grew, urban parts of the Hutt County became autonomous boroughs: Petone in 1888, Lower Hutt in 1891, Eastbourne in 1906, Johnsonville in 1908, Upper Hutt in 1908, Porirua in 1962 and Kapiti in 1974.
 In 1941 Lower Hutt became a city.
 It incorporated Normandale in 1957.

 In 1987–1989 the New Zealand Government forced local authorities to consolidate, which led to Lower Hutt amalgamating with the adjacent Boroughs of Petone and Eastbourne and with the Wainuiomata District (which had its independence for barely a year), and to the abolition of the Hutt County Council.